rafaelpernil2/TwitchMIDI/README.md

   * Commands only work for the streamer and mods
   * Allow VIPs to bypass rewards via VIP_REWARDS_MODE
 * Bundle optimized for different operating systems and no extra software required for execution
+* Update checking on startup, a message appears if there is a new version available

 ## Commands